Advanced Sacramental Theology: A Living Tradition

 2. Explore the biblical and patristic foundations of sacraments;

-3. Examine and clarify the different approaches of protestant and catholic understanding of sacrament;
+3. Critically examine and clarify the different approaches within Protestant and Catholic understandings of sacrament;

 4. Demonstrate an advanced understanding of the anthropological-sociological basis of sacraments;

 5. Demonstrate an advanced understanding of the various meanings of sacraments; Critically analyse issues surrounding ecumenism and sacramentality.
 Apply the advanced skills and knowledge developed in the course to a critical exploration of the implications of sacramental theology for Christian theology, practice, and teaching.